ScudBt-CS185/Environment/README.md

 # Assignment
 Huiyu Zhang is the author.
-Improved weekly throughout the Spring 2020 Quarter.
+Incrementally developed weekly throughout the Spring 2020 Quarter.
+A website about the nature and environmental protection.